codatio/codat-docs/docs/using-the-api/push.md

 :::

 A core feature that Codat offers is the ability to create and update records in the underlying integrations using a single data model.

 We support the following operations to push the data:

 - Create a new record using the `POST` method,
 - Update an existing record using the `PUT` method.

 ## Understand your options

-Before creating or updating data in the source platform, you need to know how you want the data to be inserted.
-This includes not only names or amounts on transactional entities, but also details that are handled differently across different accounting packages.
-For example, if you are planning to create a new account, you might want to specify where on the balance sheet and profit and loss reports you would like it to appear.
-Each integration may also have numerous requirements per each field you plan to push.
+First, you need to know how the data needs to be inserted into the source platform.
+This includes not only names or amounts, but also details that may be handled differently across different accounting packages.

-Use our `/options` endpoint to understand these specific requirements and view example responses, or try it out in our [API reference](https://docs.codat.io/codat-api#/operations/get-companies-companyId-connections-connectionId-push):
+Use our [Options](https://docs.codat.io/codat-api#/operations/get-companies-companyId-connections-connectionId-push) endpoint to understand integration-specific requirements and view example responses:

 ```sh
 GET https://api.codat.io/companies/{companyId}/connections/{connectionId}/options/{dataType}
 ```
 For example, if you used this endpoint to get details for creating a Chart of Accounts entry through a connection with Xero, you would receive the following response, presented here partially.

-The response indicates that three properties must be populated: `nominalCode`, `name`, and `fullyQualifiedCategory`.
-The `nominalCode` property is a string that can be up to 10 characters long.
-The `name` property is an unrestricted string.
-Finally, the `fullyQualifiedCategory` property is an enum property that accepts a string chosen from a list of options (in this case, "Asset.Current").
+The response indicates that three properties must be populated:

+- `nominalCode`, a string that can be up to 10 characters long
+- `name`, an unrestricted string
+- `fullyQualifiedCategory`, an enum property that accepts a string chosen from a list of options.

 The `displayName` on the options can be used to display a more descriptive name, such as "Current assets".

 ```json Title="Partial Chart of Accounts options response"
 {